neildalal/WPA3-Attacks-IDS/README.md

 $ cp defconfig .config
 $ make -j 2
 ```
-We can set our configuration for hostapd in a file.
-The below mentioned file, named
+We can set our configuration for hostapd in a .conf file .
+A file included in this repo, named
 ’wpa3.conf’ is an example of one such configuration.

 We can then finally run hostapd as follows,
 #First disable Wi-Fi in the network manager.
 Then put the Alfa NIC in monitor mode.
-#Refer Section 4.3 for how to do this.
 Then simply run:
 ```
 $ ./hostapd wpa3.conf -dd -K
 ```